 Medical Research Supporting Patient Experience

-Thyroid patients who have difficult, by-the-book and medically-rigid doctors often ask if there is anything out there to support what patients ALREADY know by their experience.
+Thyroid patients who have difficult, by-the-book and/or science-rigid doctors often ask if there is anything out there to support what patients ALREADY know by their experience.

 This page will list professional research, articles, opinions and links which support what we already know…or they are at least in the right direction.
 And you can use these to support your argument with your black-and-white physician that certain thyroid treatments do NOT work, and there IS a better way to do all this.

 ***FOUND MORE RESEARCH ARTICLES THAT WOULD HELP THIS PAGE??
 Use the Contact below to send the link to the article or comment.
-Remember: I’m only seeking research that can be used to help doctors understand better thyroid treatment, as well as which challenges their bad information.
+Remember: I’m only seeking research that can be used to help doctors understand better thyroid treatment and that which is related, as well as which challenges their bad information.